TEXT WISH TO 70111 TO DONATE £3 A MONTH

-Our volunteers would spend nearly every weekend out and about across the country – giving presentations, accepting cheques, and spreading the word about Make-A-Wish.
-And as more families turned to us, we began setting up regional offices and taking on even more volunteers, so we could keep granting wishes.
-There was never a dull moment.
+Across the country, our volunteers spent nearly every weekend giving presentations, accepting cheques and spreading the word about Make-A-Wish.
+As more families turned to us, we could grant even more wishes.

 In 2018, we moved to a Community Hub in Reading with excellent links to public transport and accessible facilities for the team as well as for children, families and volunteers.

 Our community now grants more wishes than ever before – 15,000 by the end of the summer of 2021 - and as more children are diagnosed with a critical condition every year, more children have turned to us for a wish too.